ABILITIES & SKILLS

 Please note that Constitution and Strength abilities do not have a subset of skills associated with them.

 Some archetypes come with proficiency in particular skills.
-During the course of a campaign, the SM may request a player to make a specific skill check, such as a Biology check.
+During the course of a campaign, the Architect may request a player to make a specific skill check, such as a Biology check.
 When you have proficiency in a particular skill, you can add your proficiency bonus (see proficiency bonus chart above) after rolling the D20.
 If you have expertise in a particular skill, you are able to roll the D20 and roll a D8 and combine the results for the final value of the check.

 Using Abilities and Skills

 Agility is your ability to be quick and nimble.
 It measures how well you execute certain maneuvers that need fast and precise actions, such as firing a gun, pickpocketing, or maintaining your balance.
+Add this score to all of your engagement rolls.

 Evasion: A skill used to avoid danger.
 If you want to dodge a bullet or a sword, or be the first to react in a situation, you would use this skill.
-When the SM calls for you to roll for Initiative, add your Evasion score to the roll.
+When the Architect calls for you to roll for Initiative, add your Evasion score to the roll.

 Sleight of Hand: A skill used to deceive, distract, or steal.
-If you want to place an item somewhere, take an item from a place or person, or conceal an item in your possession, all without anyone noticing, you would use this skill.
+If you want to place an item somewhere, take an item from a place or creature, or conceal an item in your possession, all without anyone noticing, you would use this skill.

 Stealth: A skill used to avoid detection.
 If you want to hide or move without being seen or heard, you would use this skill.